docker-archive/deploykit/README.md

 ```

 Note the new timesstamps and the total of three instances.
-More important, the instance have a new SHA `KSh4RpuYaDYQsYv77cimBZ8ZhHU=`
+More important, the instances now have a new SHA `KSh4RpuYaDYQsYv77cimBZ8ZhHU=`

-We can also verify and see that the instances have the new configuration:
+We can also verify and see that the instances have the new configurations:
 ```shell

 $ cat tutorial/instance-1475046008